mihasm/obsidian-autosave-control/README.md

 ## Features

 - **User-Configurable Save Interval**: Set the period during which file changes are kept in memory before being saved to disk, ranging from 1 second to 3600 seconds (1 hour).
-- **Controlled Saving**: Prevents immediate saves by intercepting the file modification method and deferring the actual save operation.
+Default: 10 seconds.
 - **Lock Period**: Implements a lock period during which changes are accumulated but not saved to disk.
+- **Automatic Unlock and Save**: After the lock period expires, the plugin automatically saves the changes to disk.
 - **Multiple File Handling**: Supports editing multiple files simultaneously, each with its own lock period and save timing.
-- **Automatic Unlock and Save**: After the lock period expires, the plugin automatically saves the changes to disk.
-- **Data Integrity**: Ensures that the latest content is saved, preventing data loss or overwriting issues.

 ## Target Operating Systems